Italy flag Italy Beach Holidays

 What British travellers need to know

-You can stay in Italy without a visa for up to 90 days in any 180-day period for tourism.
+You can travel to Italy without a visa for up to 90 days in any 180-day period for tourism.

 Good to know:

-Temporary checks at the Italy-Slovenia land border mean you should allow extra travel time and be ready to show your passport.
+There are temporary border checks at Italy's border with Slovenia, so allow extra time and be ready to show your passport.

 Safety in Italy